marcglasberg/async_redux/README.md

 dispatch(MyAction2());
 ```

-When you dispatch an **async** reducer with `dispatch` it starts immediately, but there is really no
-way of knowing when it finishes, because it depends on how long the async code takes to run, which
-depends on the async code itself, not AsyncRedux.

-Dispatching an async reducer with dispatch is like starting any other async processes without
+Dispatching an async reducer without writing `await` is like starting any other async processes
-writing `await`.
-The process will start, but you are not waiting for it to finish.
-For example, this
+without writing `await`.
+The process will start immediately, but you are not waiting for it to
-code will start both `MyAsyncAction1` and `MyAsyncAction2`, but is says nothing about how long they
+finish.
+For example, this code will start both `MyAsyncAction1` and `MyAsyncAction2`, but is says
-will take or which one finishes first:
+nothing about how long they will take or which one finishes first:

 ```
 dispatch(MyAsyncAction1());
 dispatch(MyAsyncAction2());
 ```

-If you want to wait for some async action to finish, you must dispatch it with `dispatchFuture`
+If you want to wait for some async action to finish, you must write `await dispatch(...)`
-instead of dispatch.
+instead of simply `dispatch(...)`.
 Then you can actually wait for it to finish.
-For example, this code will wait
+For example, this
-until `MyAsyncAction1` is finished, and only then run `MyAsyncAction2`:
+code will wait until `MyAsyncAction1` is finished, and only then run `MyAsyncAction2`:

 ```
-await dispatchFuture(MyAsyncAction1());
+await dispatch(MyAsyncAction1());
-await dispatchFuture(MyAsyncAction2());
+await dispatch(MyAsyncAction2());
 ```

 <br>